yatharthsyntax/AI-study-planner/README.md

 - LocalStorage persistence

 How to use:
-1. Open `index.html` in your browser (or host with GitHub Pages).
-2. Fill in subjects, hours per day, and optional exam dates.
+1. Fill in subjects, hours per day, and optional exam dates.
-3. Click "Generate Plan".
+2. Click "Generate Plan".
-4. Export the plan to save or import later.
+3. Export the plan to save or import later.

-Made for portfolio/demo.
-You can expand the planner with server-side features, user accounts, sync, notifications, and real ML models.